neontribe/my-best-life/docs/setup-google-sheets.md

 # How to setup access to a Google Sheet

-A short guide on how to obtain the secrets you need to allow feedback obtained through this website to be sabed to a Google Sheet.
+A short guide on how to obtain the secrets you need to allow feedback obtained through this website to be saved to a Google Sheet.

 ## Section 1: creating a service account